clydebarrow/esphome-docs-hugo/content/components/sensor/_index.md

 ```
 If a percentage is specified a percentage of the last value will be used as the required difference.
 For example if the filter were configured with a value of 20% and the last value passed through was 10,
-only values greater than 12 or less than 8 would be passed through.
+only values greater than or equal to 12 or less than or equal to 8 would be passed through.
-However, if the last value passed through was 100 only values greater than 120 or less than 80 would be passed through.
+However, if the last value passed through was 100 only values greater than or equal to 120 or less than or
+equal to 80 would be passed through.

 ```yaml
 filters: